Lithium Toxicity: Understanding th Signs and Symptoms

 Final thoughts

 To reiterate, lithium is generally safe for treating a wide range of mental illnesses.
-Just ensure you follow doctor's orders and never go overboard.
+Just ensure you follow the doctor's orders and never go overboard.